Recreational Facility Policies and Procedures

 - Food and beverages are allowed only with prior approval.

 - Appropriate attire is required for all activities.

-- Unaltered, full shirts with sleeves are required in the Weight Center and Drescher Fitness Center.
+- Unaltered, full shirts with sleeves are required in the Pepperdine Fitness Center and Drescher Fitness Center.

 - Only personal audio devices with headsets are allowed.